After the Kick-Off: How the East Mallorca Cup Brought Six Million to Cala Millor — and What Comes Next

 Cooperation instead of competition

-Sant Llorenç and Son Servera already show that sports tourism can be part of planning.
-Better coordination could raise the potential: joint booking portals for teams, transparent information packages for residents before major events and training for hosts on youth-appropriate supervision.
+Sant Llorenç and Son Servera already show that sports tourism can be part of planning, and better coordination could raise the potential: joint booking portals for teams, transparent information packages for residents before major events and training for hosts on youth-appropriate supervision.
+Local coordination and high-profile island events like Cup Nights in Mallorca: Five Island Teams in Copa del Rey Fever are examples of how collaboration can amplify impact.
 The interaction between volunteers, sports clubs and administrations is an underestimated success factor.

 A different Mallorca — and why that can be good